hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 24_10_22
+### Infocom24 | DEthna: Accurate Ethereum Network Topology Discovery with Marked Transactions
+* Motivation: This work aims to discover the network topology in EL layers.
+* Background: The Ethereum EL layer is designed to conceal its network topology for security purposes.
+Every node in the EL network can only connect a few nodes.
+* Current research: The current works need to consume large resources (transaction numbers) with inefficiency.
+* Main Idea: The author proposes a technology named marked transaction. concretely, the author first sends three transactions (tx1, tx2, tx3) with the same notices and different gas prices to three nodes (n1,n2,n3).
+By constructing the nonce and gas price, tx1 can be replaced by tx2, but tx1 and tx2 can't be replaced by tx3.
+The probing node controlled by the author connects to n1.
+When the probe node receives tx2 from n1 (replacement occurred), it means n1 and n2 are connected.
+* Implementation: The authors achieve their ideas by developing a tool named DEthna based on Geth.
+DEthna adopts the distributed design to connect and probe more network nodes in EL's network.
+* Evaluation: The authors evaluate the DEthna in the Ethereum's Goerli testnet.
+DEthna can find more than 2.5 times more nodes than the baseline (i.e., Toposhot).
+* Observation: The nodes in Goerli testnet establish 16 outbound and 34 inbound connections on average, which will weaken the network's robustness.
+Every message will take three hops between the blockchain nodes.

 # 24_9_18
 ### CCS24 | TokenScout: Early Detection of Ethereum Scam Tokens via Temporal Graph Learning
 * Motivation: This work aims to detect token scams (i.e., Rugpull, Honeypot, and Ponzi) before they happen.